Tuluva Narasa Nayaka: Biography

-Tuluva Narasa Nayaka, like his father Tuluva Ishvara Nayaka, was a general of the Vijayanagara Empire.
+Tuluva Narasa Nayaka, like his father Tuluva Isvara Nayaka, was a general of the Vijayanagara Empire.
 After the death of the Emperor Saluva Narasimha I in 1491 CE, the crown prince Thimma Bhupala was assassinated by an army commander.
 The faithful Narasa Nayaka then crowned the other prince, Narasimha Raya II, but retained all administrative powers in order to bring stability to the Empire.
 He was called the Rakshakarta (lit.
 'Protector of the realm') and Svami (lit.
 'Lord').
 He held the offices of the Senadhipati (lit.
 'Commander-in-chief'), Mahapradhana (lit.
 'Prime Minister') and Karyakarta (lit.
 'Agent of the Emperor').
 He successfully kept the Turco-Persian Bahamani Sultanate and the Gajapatis away from the Empire and quelled many rebellions by unfaithful chieftains trying to exert their independence.

 Capture of Narasimha Raya II

 After the death of Emperor Saluva Narasimha Deva Raya in 1491, Crown Prince Thimma Bhupala was assassinated by an army commander.
-The faithful Narasa Nayaka then crowned the other prince, Narasimha Raya II but retained all administrative powers in order to bring stability to the empire.
-Narasimha Raya II was a teenager when he became Emperor of the Vijayanagara Empire, and real power lay in the hands of his guardian, Tuluva Narasa Nayaka.
-In 1494, Narasa Captured Narasimha II in the fortress of Penukonda.
-Narasa Nayaka reigned over the Vijayanagara Empire in disguise of Narasimha Raya II.
+The faithful Narasa Nayaka then crowned the other prince, Narasimha Raya II.
+Narasimha II was a teenager when he became Emperor of the Vijayanagara Empire.
+Despite becoming emperor, real power laid in the hands of his guardian, Narasa Nayaka, who retained all administrative powers in order to bring stability to the empire.

+In 1494, Narasa captured Narasimha II at the Penukonda Fort.
+Narasa Nayaka then reigned over the Vijayanagara Empire in disguise of Narasimha Raya II.